Oily Skin – Not Just Genetic

 Something I like to challenge people to do is think differently about genetics, and what it means for something to be “genetic”.
 Something like this isn’t usually coded into a person’s DNA as beepboopbeep — the gene fairy now says you’ll have oily skin.
 Nope, it isn’t the same as blue eyes or hiker’s thumb.
-What it really means is that your body processes what’s put into it in a way that allows this end result to happen.
+What it really means is that your body processes what’s put in it in a different way that allows this end result to happen.

 So, give it something else — exactly what your body needs, that is.

 First, you need to understand what’s happening here.
 The nitty-gritty of “oily” skin.